N.M. Gearing Up To Face Drug Police On Federalism

 The law, effective Sunday, not only protects medical marijuana users from prosecution – as 11 other states do – but requires New Mexico to oversee a production and distribution system for the drug.

-“The long-term goal is that the patients will have a safe, secure supply that doesn’t mean drug dealers, that doesn’t mean growing their own,” said Reena Szczepanski, director of Drug Policy Alliance New Mexico.
+“The long-term goal is that the patients will have a safe, secure supply of wholesale cannabis edibles and other similar products.
+That doesn’t mean they get them from drug dealers, that doesn’t mean growing their own,” said Reena Szczepanski, director of Drug Policy Alliance New Mexico.

 The state Department of Health must issue rules by Oct.
 1 for the licensing of marijuana producers and in-state, secured facilities, and for developing a distribution system.